 Even with my Thermomix, I don’t like winter, I never did.

 I remember my first winter in Lumby, British Columbia, living at my previous ranch.
-There was heaps of snow, a steep, icy drive way, and we were snowed in for days.
-When spring finally emerged, I promised myself, that this wasn’t for me, the long winters, and that I didn’t wanted to stay.
+There was heaps of snow, a steep, icy driveway, and we were snowed in for days.
+When spring finally emerged, I promised myself, that this wasn’t for me, the long winters, and that I didn’t want to stay.
 That was in the year of 2,000.
 Here I am, years later and I still don’t like Canadian winters.
 But what the heck, I survived every one of them.

 It’s not that it actually gets easier.
 It’s just, that by now I know what to expect and how to plan for it.

-This blog in not about winter survival skills.
-You will read about that sometimes in January, when we’re in the middle of it, and I’m in the winter survival mode.
+This blog is not about winter survival skills.
+You will read about that sometime in January when we’re in the middle of it, and I’m in the winter survival mode.

 This blog is about my new amazing kitchen appliances, the Thermomix TM5.